pactflow/terraform-provider-pact/docs/resources/secret.md

 This resource manages the lifecycle of a _Secret_.
 A Secret is an application that may perform the role of a consumer or a provider in the Pact ecosystem.

-_NOTE_: this is currently only supported for the Pactflow.io platform.
+-> this is currently only supported for the Pactflow.io platform.

 ## Example Usage
 The following examples show the basic usage of the resource.